mmlacak/crochess/docs/source/libcc/ccpath.rst

             :ref:`lbl-libcc-paths-pathsegmenttree-alternativepaths`

-    .. c:member:: struct CcPathNode * sub
+    .. c:member:: struct CcSideEffectLink * sub

-        Link to substitute side-effect to originating path node.
+        Substitute side-effects to last step of an originating path node.

-        Substitute paths are used when there are multiple possible side-effects (interactions with encountered piece), which do not alter path of a moving piece.
+        Substitute side-effects are used when there are multiple possible side-effects (interactions with encountered piece), which do not alter path of a moving piece.

         .. seealso::